Efficient Learning-Based Control of a Legged Robot in Lunar Gravity: METHOD

 \subsection{Power-Optimized Regularization Reward}

 Aside from defining a scaling law for reward functions in different gravity levels, we require a reward function that minimizes the robot's power consumption while tracking the desired command.
 Previous work has shown that energy-based rewards generate robust and efficient gaits \cite{fu2021minimizingenergyconsumptionleads, mahankali_maximizing_2024}.
 Here, we model the total power loss as the sum of the recuperation loss and the winding loss (Fig.~\ref{fig:powertrain_losses}).
-The gearbox loss is implicitly modeled via the damping parameter in the system identification pipeline~\cite{bjelonic2025towards}.
-Accordingly, we do not model it explicitly and formulate the power loss reward function as
+The gearbox loss is implicitly included via the damping parameters we set in simulation based on the system identification pipeline~\cite{bjelonic2025towards}.
+Accordingly, we do not model it separately and formulate the power loss reward function as

 The recuperation loss is calculated as

 \textit{Magnecko's} power electronics are not designed to recuperate power to the battery, so we set the recuperation parameter $\eta_{Recup}=0$ in this work.
 The winding loss is calculated as